 - A score for the GRE examination (within the last 3 to 5 years), some schools have a specific cutoff score

 - Letters of recommendation

-- Transcripts and proof of graduation from an undergraduate program from an accredited school
+- Transcripts and proof of graduation from an undergraduate program from an accredited school with a minimum GPA

 Cost and Financial Aid